-If an incorporated special purpose vehicle (SPV) is to be used, it will be necessary to document the agreement of the shareholders regarding governance and management in a Shareholders Agreement.
+If an incorporated special purpose vehicle (SPV) is to be used, the agreement of the shareholders regarding governance and management will need to be documented in a Shareholders Agreement.
 The Shareholders Agreement complements and expands on the Articles of Incorporation or other constitutional documents of the SPV.